rusty-ferris-club/backpack/README.md

 ```
-$ bp apply kriasoft/react-starter-kit/-/.github
+$ bp -f kriasoft/react-starter-kit/-/.github
 ```

 Let's say you really like how `react-starter-kit` configured its Github Action, and you'd like to copy that to your **existing project**.
 You can do this:

 * Use `/-/` to access a subfolder
-* Use `apply` to overlay files onto your current working directory
+* Use `-f` to overlay files onto your current working directory

 </details>